-1 Create diverse plantings
+1. Create diverse plantings

-Aim for a good variety of pollen rich flowers that have different flower shapes and a range of flowering periods from early spring to late summer and even throughout the winter if you can.
+Aim for a good variety of pollen-rich flowers that have different flower shapes and a range of flowering periods from early spring to late summer and even throughout the winter if you can.

 Bumblebee species have different length tongues that are adapted to feed from different shaped flowers.
-For example the longest tongued species, Bombus hortorum, prefers deep flowers such as honeysuckle and foxglove.
+For example, the longest tongued species, Bombus hortorum, prefers deep flowers such as honeysuckle and foxglove.

 In general, avoid plants with double or multi-petalled flowers.
 Their flowers are filled with petals and pollinators find them difficult to access.
 The flowers also often lack nectar and pollen.

-2 Plant wildflowers and native species
+2. Plant wildflowers and native species

 Native plants have evolved alongside our native insects and some rarer species tend to favour native wildflowers.
 There are other benefits to wildflowers too.
 They can be easy to grow and maintain, and are often relatively resistant to pests.

 Some trees and shrubs are also great for bees as they provide masses of flowers in one place.
 Choose winter and early spring flowering trees such as apple, wild cherry, willow and hazel.
-We sell UK sourced and grown native trees.
+We sell UK and Ireland sourced and grown native trees.
 See the list of wildflower below and visit our native tree shop.

-3 Don’t use pesticides
+3. Don’t use pesticides

 Common insecticides containing neonicotinoids (thiacloprid and acetamiprid) kill bees!
 They are still approved for home and garden use and are available today at most garden centres and DIY shops.
 Read the label and please avoid using them.

-4 Make a bee house
+4. Make a bee house

-Create insect houses in to your garden to provide nesting sites for solitary bees and insects.
+Create insect houses in your garden to provide nesting sites for solitary bees and insects.
 Different bee species require different habitats.

-You can make your own simple bee house or you can buy a commercially made bee house.
+You can make your own simple bee house or you can buy a commercially-made bee house.
 Fix bee boxes in a south-facing spot but not in direct sunlight.
 Also make sure the entrance points downwards so that rain doesn’t get in.

-5 Retain lawn weeds
+5. Retain lawn weeds